chrisrusselljr/blog/content/posts/five-tips-for-team-members.md

 ---
 ## Do not impede other's work

-The essential trait of a good teammate is someone who does not impede others work.
+The essential trait of a good teammate is someone who does not impede other's work.
 This applies in both vertical and horizontal relationships.
 If you are a manager, and your Director is going to implement a process that will impede your team, is it your absolute obligation to speak up against such a thing.
 If your coworkers is working on a project, you must not impede their progress in any way, unless their actions directly impact you.

 ## Speak Up